MenuraSathnindu/Restaurant-Website/README.md

 - Typography chosen for elegance and readability
 - Validated for both color contrast and accessibility (manual and automated tests)

-## 📸 Screenshots

-Included in the `/screenshots/` or appendix of the coursework:
-- Loading Page
-- Home
-- Menu
-- Events
-- Gallery
-- Contact Us
-- Table Reservation

 ## 🧠 Reflection & Challenges

 - Transitioning wireframes into polished designs required multiple iterations